How to Retouch Fly-Away Hair in Portrait Photos

 Clone Stamp is the obvious choice in Adobe Photoshop for removing flyaway hair.
 Sample the clean area and then brush the hair to blend it with the background.

 If you’ve used this tool before, you’ll notice that it has shortcomings.
-Its main strength is also a weakness; it copies exactly what you sample, which can be a problem with textured backgrounds or variations in color or luminosity.
-However, with evenly lit and evenly coloured backgrounds, the Clone Stamp is the perfect tool to Photoshop away flyaway hairs.
+Its main strength is also a weakness; it copies exactly what you sample, which can be a problem with textured backgrounds or variations in or luminosity.
+However, with evenly lit and evenly coloured backgrounds, the Clone Stamp is the tool to Photoshop away flyaway hairs.

 Nasty flyaway hairNasty flyaway hairNasty flyaway hair